-EDU 406 Exceptional Student Education (3 credits)
+EDU 406 Exceptional Student Education/ Students with Unique Needs (3 credits)

 In this course students explore the legal and educational concerns of educating exceptional children.
 Emphasis placed on the historical perspectives, analysis of Federal and State laws and regulations and their implications in the learning environment.
 Students will analyze models of delivery and social, emotional, behavioral, and parental considerations for special education in the Montessori learning environment.